How to keep your fish pond cool in summer

 You can’t move your pond but you can introduce shading to prevent direct sun from overheating the water.
 Tie a garden sail over the pond to create shade in the daytime, or better still build a pergola and use garden shading over the top of that.
 Shade your pond and you will get less algae, as well as making it less visible to herons, and less accessible if they want to fly in.

-Design a better pond
+Design a better pond for hot summer months

 Some ponds are more prone to overheating than others.
 Those in full sun or in South facing positions will receive the most sun and be the most likely to overheat.
 A large volume of water in relation to surface area will also heat less quickly than a small volume with a large surface area.
 So provide a deep area and think bowl shape in profile, not satellite dish, when designing a fish pond.
 If you need to assess the amount of pond liner you'll need for your pond, you can use our handy pond liner calculator.